-The idea of a spiritual healer, or medicine man, is a common belief for most ancient cultures and many of their traditions are still practiced to this day.
-A shaman is capable of communicating with the spirit world in order to diagnose major illnesses and other ailments while maintaining the belief of an interconnected living universe, accessible by mythic journeys into the subconscious.
-Cacti are just one of many substances used to reach states of higher consciousness.
+The idea of a spiritual healer, or medicine man, is a common belief for many ancient cultures and several of those traditions are still practiced to this day.
+A shaman is capable of communicating with the spirit world in order to diagnose major illnesses and other ailments while maintaining the belief of an interconnected living universe, accessible by metaphysical journeys into the subconscious.

 † Article 2-43